 Paragraph 134 of the NPPF states that, where a development proposal will lead to less than substantial harm to the significance of a designated heritage asset, this harm should be weighed against the public benefits of the proposal.
-In undertaking this balancing exercise, it is first important to note that "less than substantial harm" does not mean that the extent of harm is not significant.
-Within this category of "less than substantial harm" there are varying degrees of harm, from very minor negative impacts to serious harmful impacts.
-This is because the highest category of harm (substantial harm) is reserved for development that relates to the destruction of the asset or to circumstances where the impact on the asset would be such that the reason for its designation is undermined.
-In the current case, the level of harm is considered to be towards the upper end of the scale of "less than substantial harm".
+In undertaking this balancing exercise, it is first important to note that within this category of "less than substantial harm" there are varying degrees of harm, from very minor negative impacts to serious harmful impacts.
+Given the comments of Historic England, the level of harm in the current case is considered to be towards the lower end of the scale of "less than substantial harm", i.e. a relatively small amount of harm.

 Regard should also be had to Paragraph 132 of the NPPF, which states that, when considering the impact of a proposed development on the significance of a designated heritage asset, great weight should be given to the asset's conservation.
 The more important the asset, the greater the weight should be.

-In this case the development would harm heritage assets of the highest significance (a Grade I Listed Building and a Scheduled Monument).
-Therefore on one half of the balance the proposals would cause a significant level of harm to heritage assets of the highest significance.
-Consequently, under the terms of Paragraph 134 of the NPPF, the scheme would have to generate significant and substantive public benefits to outweigh this level of harm.
+In this case the development would impact on heritage assets of the highest significance (a Grade I listed building and a scheduled monument).

+So on the one half of the balancing exercise required by Paragraph 134 of the NPPF the proposals would cause a small amount of harm to heritage assets of the highest significance.
+This harm is significantly less than for the scheme that was refused in 2010.
+As the harm is now more limited, it would take a lesser weight of public benefits to outweigh this harm.